 One of the most important things to think about when purchasing a new mattress is getting the right firmness for you.
 Often it is down to personal preference and whether you prefer a soft or firm feel; you just need to be confident that you have the correct support for the way that you like to sleep.
 Bensons for Beds offers a handy guide for choosing the right level of firmness:

-- Soft medium: Ideal if you sleep on your side, as it lets your shoulders and hips sink into the mattress while supporting the rest of your body
+- Soft medium: Ideal mattresses for side sleepers, as they let your shoulders and hips sink into the mattress while supporting the rest of your body;

-- Firm: If you prefer to sleep on your back or your stomach a firm mattress will give you just the right amount of support
+- Firm: If you prefer to sleep on your back or sleep on your stomach, choose a firm mattress, which will give you just the right amount of support;

-- Extra firm: Sometimes called an orthopaedic mattress, extra firm mattresses offer a very firm level of support
+- Extra firm: Sometimes called an orthopaedic mattress, extra firm mattresses that beat back pain offer a very firm level of support.

 Where to buy a mattress